-MemSQL is the database platform for real-time analytics.
+MemSQL is a distributed, relational database that handles both transactions and real-time analytics at scale.
 Querying is done through standard SQL drivers and syntax, leveraging a broad ecosystem of drivers and applications.
 Read the links below to get familiar with MemSQL:

 - How MemSQL Works Get a concise overview of MemSQL, including its architecture, and the features that allow it to be the fastest distributed relational database in the market.